MicrosoftDocs/iis-docs/iis/extensions/smooth-streaming-client/scheduling-media-clips.md

 The marker-reached event is one method of scheduling clips.
 Other applications might use sparse tracks or polling for live ad insertions.
 For more information, see [Manifest Merge](manifest-merge.md).

 > [!NOTE]
-> <p>Smooth Streaming clips scheduled by using [ScheduleClip](smoothstreamingmediaelement-scheduleclip-method-microsoft-web-media-smoothstreaming_1.md) methods require manifests that start at the zero time stamp.</p>
+> <p>Smooth Streaming clips scheduled by using <a href="smoothstreamingmediaelement-scheduleclip-method-microsoft-web-media-smoothstreaming_1.md" data-raw-source="[ScheduleClip](smoothstreamingmediaelement-scheduleclip-method-microsoft-web-media-smoothstreaming_1.md)">ScheduleClip</a> methods require manifests that start at the zero time stamp.</p>

 ## Scheduling a Pre-Roll Scenario